vmware/node-replication/README.md

 The code should be treated as experimental and work in progress, there may be correctness and performance bugs.

-# Testing
+## Testing
 Unit tests can be run by executing the command `cargo test --lib`

+## Benchmarks
+`cargo bench` will run several benchmarks evaluating the performance of the log.
+The code is located in the `benches` folder.

-# Examples
+## Examples

+### Stack
-A working example of a replicated stack can be found under `examples/stack.rs`
+A working example of a replicated stack can be found under `examples/stack/`

-To run the stack example with one and two threads each you can invoke:
+To run the stack example with 1-2 threads, each performing 800'000 push and pop operations invoke:
-`cargo run --release --example stack -- -r socket -m sequential -t1,2 --nop 800000 -l 2`
+`cargo run --release --example stack -- -t1,2 --nop 800000 -l 2`

-For a detailled explanation of the parameters use `-h`.
+For a detailled explanation of the program parameters use `-h`.